 Years

-The average debt accrued from a master's degree in accounting is covered by average graduate earnings in 1.1 years.
+The average debt accrued from a master's degree in accounting is covered by average graduate earnings in under a year.

-How much do graduates with master's degree in accounting earn in North Carolina?
+How much do graduates with a master's degree in accounting earn in North Carolina?

 Salary